Celicath/GathererMod/README.md

 - There are few subthemes like doing things when you obtain cards, cards caring about your HP, or cards caring about expensive cards in your hand.

 ## Current State and Goal
 GathererMod is released v1.0.
 All cards are implemented.
-All arts are "final", although I'm not 100% satisfied with them.
+All arts are "final", although I'm not satisfied with all of them.

 - Cards: 75
-- Relics: 8
+- Relics: 7
 - Events: 1

 Everything is Gatherer-exclusive.